 We know how smoother a browser could function with the cookies and cache by remembering the important information like login credentials.

-It is hard to remember so many such information, hence, sometimes your Spotify web player information could even be forgotten from your side.
+It is hard to remember so much such information, hence, sometimes your Spotify web player information could even be forgotten from your side.
 So, when you move for any information update on your Spotify web player, you should always remember to clear your recent cookies and cache.

 You might certainly have a question in mind, how to clear cookies and cache on Chrome or Firefox?